imrefazekas/connect-rest/README.md

 	/pages/workspace

-This way you can easily manage dynamic templates not being forced to be in the same context as API calls or other awesome features your are working on.
+This way you can easily manage dynamic templates not being forced to be in the same context as API calls.

 __You can orchestrate the contexts of your architecture as it pleases you.__

 ## Discovery services
 [connect-rest](https://github.com/imrefazekas/connect-rest) provides a built-in service: discover.
 Via a simple get request, it allows you - by specifying a version - to discover the plublished REST apis matching the given version.

 	var options = {
 	    'discoverPath': 'discover'
 	};
 	connectApp.use( rest.rester( options ) );

 This will enable this service - considering the context described above - on the path '/api/discover/:version'.
 Sending a get request to - let's say - this path

 	http://localhost:8080/api/discover/3.0.0